schulle4u/yellow-extensions-schulle4u/spoiler/README.md

 ---
 Title: Spoiler example
 ---
-Here is some text which is hidden by default.
+Below is some text which is hidden by default.
 Click on the symbol to show the content.

 [spoilerstart text1]

 This text is hidden by default.
 If you can read this, you successfully clicked the right symbol.
-You can put whatever you like here; text, links, images, even plugin shortcuts are possible.
+You can put whatever you like here; text, links, images, even extension shortcuts are possible.

 [spoilerstop text1]